 Have you ever been talking with a salesperson and not been completely impressed with their sales pitch?
-In this blog post and video, we will break down why it is very common for salespeople to not use a great pitch.
+In this blog post and video, we will explain why it is very common for salespeople to not use a great pitch.

 It is How We are Trained

-The first thing to point out here is that this is very understandable and that, in most cases, it is not the salesperson’s fault because it is the training that they are provided that leads to them not using a great sales pitch.
+The first thing to point out here is that this is very understandable and that, in most cases, it is not the salesperson’s fault because the training they are provided leads to them not using a great sales pitch.

 If you think about the typical training that a new sales rep will go through when getting hired, it will include some of these main topics or areas of training:

-• Company Info: The salesperson will usually be given some sort of overview of the company, its history, organizational structure, etc.
+• Company Info: The salesperson is usually given an overview of the company, its history, organizational structure, etc.

-• Product Info: The salesperson will be taught all about the products that he or she will be selling.
+• Product Info: The salesperson will be taught all about the products he or she will sell.

-• Functionality: New hire training will often go into deep detail about what the products do from a functionality standpoint.
-The salesperson needs to know what they do and how they work in order to sell them, right?
+• Functionality: New hire training will often go into deep detail about the products’ functionality.
+The salesperson needs to know what they do and how they work to sell them, right?

 • Features: The salesperson will usually learn how the products are sold from features, pricing, and purchasing standpoints.